 - the impact of not using the controlled items has been evaluated and is severe or prohibitive

 - alternatives to using the controlled items have been considered and evaluated

 - the possibility for only non-academic staff to work with the restricted items, leaving academic work unrestricted, has been considered

 Being permitted to receive restricted material on Campus is a privilege!

 Before restricted material is allowed on Campus, the person responsible for the research will develop a practical and effective Technology Control Plan (TCP) in conjunction with the Export Control Officer.
-The template for a Request for Exception to Open Research Policy and Technology Control Plan (MS Word format) can be obtained here.
+The template for a Request for Exception to Open Research Policy and Technology Control Plan can be obtained here.

 The status of your TCP project will be reviewed annually by ECO.